 One of the latest examples comes from the study of the tuberous sclerosis complex (TSC), an autosomal dominant disorder affecting more than 50,000 Americans.
 As a member of the phakomatoses, TSC is characterized by the appearance of benign tumors involving many organ systems, most notably the central nervous system, kidney, heart, lung, and skin.
-While classically described as 'hamartomas', the pathology of the lesions is diverse with features The focus of our research is to understand how tumors come about as a result of TSCI and TSC2 inactivation.
-These include four areas of investigations to examine the signaling pathways, the underlying biologic mechanisms and other genes that may modify the phenotype of TSC.
+While classically described as 'hamartomas,' the pathology of the lesions is diverse, with features of abnormal cellular proliferation, growth (size), differentiation and migration.